christopher-rath/Micasa/README.md

 	  detects a conflicting change, it should prompt and allow the user to create a “forked” copy of the picture or discard their own edit — it should never allow another user’s change to be over-written
-* when photos in read-only stores are modified, including through placement in album, use a special local .micasa file and local modified photo folder
+* when photos in read-only stores are modified, including through placement in albums, use a special local .micasa file and local modified photo folder
 	- the user should be able to specify the location of the “local”, writable folder where the photos and .micasa file(s) will be stored
 	- this upholds the principle that the canonical store for all information is always a text file
-	- the PhotoStore object should manage this read-only finesse
+	- a PhotoStore object should manage this read-only finesse
 * photo stores must eventually include:
 	- regular folders; absolute or relative references
 	- URLs